Frequently Asked Questions (FAQs)

 I am a surgical trainee working less than full time; do I have to pay the full fee?

-You can apply for a proportional payment (e.g. if you work 70% of a week, you could apply to pay 70% of the current fee).
-The JCST will ask the Training Programme Director (TPD) / Deanery to confirm your circumstances before proceeding.
+You can apply for a proportional payment (e.g. if you work 70% LTFT, you could apply to pay 70% of the current fee).
+You should ideally apply for a proportional payment in advance of starting your LTFT period.
+The JCST may request confirmation of your LTFT circumstances from your Deanery and Training Programme Director (TPD) before proceeding to apply a reduction.

 I am a surgical trainee going on an out of programme post (or prolonged / statutory leave).
 Do I have to pay the fee?